bioinfo-ut/Y-mer/README.md

 For the following steps, the user will need to specify the path to the folder containing target .fastq files the Yhg of which will be determined and the path to the folder containing genome tester components.

 ## 🔢 1.
-Determining K-mer Frequencies
+Counting K-mer Frequencies
-Firstly, the k-mer frequencies in the target .fastq files will have to be determined.
+Firstly, the k-mer frequencies in the genomic data (.fastq files, .bam files) of a studied sample will have to be determined.
 There are multiple ways to do that.
 The first two options apply in cases where the user wants to run only just one model at a time, the third option is for testing multiple models.

-### Option 1: Using binary gmer_counter database and fastq file(s) as input,:
+### Option 1: Using binary gmer_counter database and .fastq file(s) as input:
 ```bash
 gmer_counter -dbb model.dbb sample.fastq | cut -f 3 | tail -n +3 > sample.counts
 ```

-### Option 2: Same as in Option 1, but using .bam as an input:
+### Option 2: Using binary gmer_counter database and .bam file(s) as an input:

 ```bash
 samtools fasta sample.bam | gmer_counter -dbb model.dbb - | cut -f 3 | tail -n +3 > sample.counts
 ```

-### Option 3: List file had prepared with GenomeTester4, preferably if using multiple models:
+### Option 3: Using list file of sample's personal genome, prepared with GenomeTester4:
 ```bash
 glistmaker sample.fastq -w 25 -o sample
 glistquery sample_25.list -f model.txt | cut -f 2 > sample.counts
 ```

 ## 🔍 2.
-Calling HG-s
+Calling Haplogroups

 Run the R script to classify:
 ```bash